Skip to main content

 ESCUDDO: Estudio de Comparacion de Una y Dos Dosis de Vacunas Contra el Virus de Papiloma Humano (VPH)

-Vaccines that protect against human papillomavirus (HPV) infection can substantially reduce the risk of cervical cancer, and other cancers attributable to HPV.
-However, HPV vaccination rates are too low, especially in countries and regions with very high rates of cervical cancer and low resources.
-These vaccines are expensive and giving multiple doses can be difficult, especially in low-resource settings.
-Researchers from DCEG and Costa Rica are conducting the ESCUDDO study in order to determine if one dose of the HPV vaccines works as well as two doses in young women.
+Vaccines that protect against human papillomavirus (HPV) infection can substantially reduce the risk of cervical cancer and other cancers attributable to HPV infection.
+However, HPV vaccination rates are too low, especially in countries with very high rates of cervical cancer.
+These vaccines are expensive, and giving multiple doses can be difficult, especially in low-resource settings.
+Researchers from DCEG and Costa Rica conducted the trial to determine if one dose of the HPV vaccines works as well as two doses in young women.

 Public Health Impact

-ESCUDDO is part of the Cancer Moonshot Initiative.
-Findings from the trial will provide the definitive evidence of the non-inferiority of one dose compared to two doses, which was the global gold standard in young girls until late 2022, when the WHO provided an alternative, off-label recommendation for providing two or one doses.
+ESCUDDO was part of the Cancer Moonshot Initiative.
+The trial results were published in December 2025, showing non-inferiority of one dose, compared to two doses.
+Two doses was the global gold standard in young girls until late 2022, when the WHO provided an alternative, off-label recommendation for providing two or one doses.

 Background and Study Rationale